woodbri/address-standardizer/DOCUMENTATION.md

     Input Tokens:  NUMBER WORD TYPE DIRECT WORD PROV NUMBER NATION Output Tokens: HOUSE STREET SUFTYP CITY CITY PROV POSTAL NATION

-It you can see that the first WORD token gets mapped to the STREET token and the second WORD token get mapped to the CITY token.
+In this example, the first WORD token gets mapped to the STREET token and the second WORD token get mapped to the CITY token.
 This allow us to match "Radcliffe" against street names and Chelmsford against city names.

 ### Existing Lexicons and Grammars

 The project has an collection of lexicons for various countries in Europe, United States and Canada.
-(See the **data/** directory).
+(See the **data/sample** directory).
 These lexicons are only a starting place for users and will need to be adapted for your specific needs.

 Likewise there are starter grammars in the **data/grammar/** directory.

-Files ending in **.txt** can be used with the file loader classes and files ending in **.sql** can be loaded as tables in the database and passed into the stored procedure interfaces in PostgreSQL.
+Files ending in **.txt|.lex|.gmr** can be used with the file loader classes and files ending in **.sql** can be loaded as tables in the database and passed into the stored procedure interfaces in PostgreSQL.